printsepeti/desktop/README.md

 # Printsepeti for Desktop

-A simple & beautiful desktop client for WhatsApp which runs on OS X, Windows and Linux.
+A simple & beautiful desktop client for PrintSepeti which runs on OS X, Windows and Linux.
 Built with [NW.js](http://nwjs.io/).

 ## Printsepeti Desktop Features
 * Send Prints